-PROPOSED LAND SALE AND DEVELOPMENT
+LAND SALE AND DEVELOPMENT

 FREQUENTLY ASKED QUESTIONS

 The buyer, Folsom Capital Group, LLC (or approved assigns), intends to build a residential townhome community consisting of up to 90 for-lease units.
 This development will be consistent with the conceptual site plans, layout, and architectural renderings currently being shared with the congregation.
-To help visualize the project, there are stakes placed on the land that approximate the location of the corners of the buildings that correspond to the site plan.
+To help visualize the project, there are stakes placed on the land that approximate the location of corners of the buildings that correspond to the site plan.

 The purchase price is $3,480,000, which is equal to our full asking list price.
 The buyer is proposing to construct high-quality, build-to-rent townhomes.
 Upon contract signing, the buyer will have 15–18 months to complete architectural planning, due diligence, and obtain the necessary municipal approvals from the City of Arvada and the Colorado Department of Transportation.